the latest covetable finds

 a new interpretation

 In January 2013 Bill's granddaughter Elizabeth McAllister (Smith) re-established Central Stores on Miller Street after returning to her home town following 30 years working in the arts.
 Combining her love of design, fashion and art, Central Stores became a country emporium showcasing Australian lifestyle fashion, accessories, homewares, art and books.
 Located just a few doors down from her grandfathers original store, Central Stores was again a destination for the small town of Gilgandra.

 a new way of shopping

 Keeping up with the changes in the way people shop, Central Stores opened a new showroom at the old bank of New South Wales in Gilgandra where the expanding online business operates as well as a casual drop-in, and by-appointment service for locals and visitors to the town.
-With a continued focus on covetable, Australian fashion and natural fibres, Central Stores regular clientele now cover Australia and New Zealand.
+With a continued focus on covetable, Australian fashion and natural fibres, Central Stores regular clientele now cover Australia and International locations.